Anthropology 101: The Prime Directive

-Where Northern Nigeria resisted vaccination and many of the citizens came down with polio, in another part of Africa, the studies done were so useful that the vaccination became a test of the strength of the people.
+Northern Nigeria resisted vaccination.
+Many of the citizens came down with polio.
+In another part of Africa, the studies done by Anthropologists were so useful that the vaccination became a test of the strength of the people.

 Making the injection a bit more elaborate than it needed to be, all men and all women took that injection to prove how strong they were, and the children were encouraged to show that they could withstand it.

 Hence, everyone was voluntarily vaccinated.